 Below is an overview of these common job titles in the health informatics industry, including their responsibilities, relationship to others on the informatics team, and salary information, where available.

-A health informatics specialist works with patient records and data in a healthcare setting.
+Health informatics specialists works with patient records and data in a healthcare setting.
 They are often employed by healthcare providers such as hospitals and clinics, medical device manufacturers, pharmaceutical companies, commercial insurance companies, and governmental or other policy-focused institutions.

-Because the term is something of a catch-all, it can mean different things to different employers.
-However, professionals in this role are typically responsible for:
+Because the term is something of a catchall, it can mean different things to different employers.
+However, professionals in this role are typically responsible for the following:

 Health informatics specialists can work in analytical, project management, consulting, or support capacities depending on an organization’s needs.
 This title is often held by individuals early in their career before moving into more specialized roles.